We’re becoming more ‘normal’ by having stalls closer together.

 – Gareth Jones, (one of the judges in 2012)

 Aside from becoming the social meeting place for much of Moseley every market, It has won many awards, the most prestigious being the FARMA “Best Farmers’ Market in the UK” in 2009, 2012 and 2016 – the only market to have won it three times.
+This year we came runners-up.
 The judge commented: